IMTtugraz/PyQMRI/README.rst

 If reconstructing fewer slices from the volume than acquired, slices will be picked symmetrically from the center of the volume.
 E.g. reconstructing only a single slice will reconstruct the center slice of the volume.

+An example script, showing how to start and use PyQMRI can be found on _GoogleColab.

 The config file (\*.ini):
 -------------------------
 A default config file will be generated if no path to a config file is passed as an argument or if no default.ini file is present in the current working directory.
 After the initial generation the values can be altered to influence regularization or the number of iterations.
 Seperate values for TV and TGV regularization can be used.